fixrb/brutal/README.md

 ### Behavioral integrity

-In versioned projects, the integrity of the behavior of the code could easily be checked by executing `brutal` after changes.
+In versioned projects,
+the integrity of the behavior of the code could easily be compared by executing `brutal` after changes.

-If something goes wrong, `git diff test.rb` can show it.
+Assuming a project is versioned with git, if something goes wrong, the `git diff test.rb` command should instantly show changes between the behavior of the previous code and the behavior of the new one.

 Example of regression from [The Greeter class](https://github.com/fixrb/brutal/raw/master/examples/the_greeter_class/):